by Dr. C.H. Weaver M.D. updated 5/1/2019

 The first trial reported in the New England Journal of Medicine was an international, multi-center trial called the HERA trial.
 It included nearly 5,100 women with early-stage, HER2-positive breast cancer who had completed surgery with or without radiation therapy and chemotherapy.
 Patients then received either one year of treatment with Herceptin, two years of treatment with Herceptin, or no further treatment (observation).
-Published results included patients treated with one year of Herceptin and those under observation.

 - Patients treated with Herceptin had a 46% reduced risk of death, a cancer recurrence, cancer in the other breast, or cancer other than breast cancer.

 - At two years, cancer-free survival was improved by 8.4% overall in the patients treated with Herceptin.